brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 1 bht.md

 # Ephesians 4:1 Commentary Help Text

 ## BHT:
-I, the prisoner of the Lord, urge you to walk worthily of your calling, recognizing the honor and glory in suffering for Christ.
-Let my imprisonment serve as a powerful motivation for you to live a life of long-suffering, bearing with one another in love, and earnestly striving to maintain unity.
-Embrace the privileges bestowed upon you in Christ and honor them by living in a manner that is fitting for those who are called into the kingdom of God.
-Your actions should reflect the hope of heaven and the purity that comes from anticipating eternal fellowship with God.
+I therefore, as a prisoner of the Lord, urge you to walk in a manner worthy of God's calling.
+The apostle's imprisonment is not a reason for disregard, but rather a confirmation of his authority.
+Let us live in a way that reflects the great privilege we have received and the fellowship we share with Christ.

 ## Choicest Commentary Quotes:
 ### Henry Alford: